-When you assign the drives, if you set trayLossProtect=TRUE and have selected more than one drive from any one tray, the storage array returns an error.
-If you set trayLossProtect=FALSE or the parameter is absent, the drives are selected without regard for tray loss protection, and that selection may or may not result in a set of drives with tray loss protection.
+When you assign the drives, if you set trayLossProtect=TRUE or drawerLossProtect =TRUE and the tray or drawer loss criteria have not been met, the storage array returns an error.
+If you set trayLossProtect=FALSE or drawerLossProtect =FALSE the parameter is absent, the drives are selected without regard for tray loss/drawer loss protection, and that selection may or may not result in a set of drives with tray loss or drawer loss protection.